-The Farm Credit System is a federally chartered network of cooperative lending institutions owned by the agricultural and rural customers it serves, including farmers, ranchers, producers or harvesters of aquatic products, agricultural cooperatives, and farm-related businesses.
-As of January 1, 2016, the System had 4 banks and 74 associations.
-Each of the associations has its own chartered territory and is affiliated with one of the four banks.
-See table 2 for the combined financial statistics for the banks and the associations.
+The Farm Credit System is a network of federally chartered, cooperative lending institutions owned by the agricultural and rural customers it serves, including farmers, ranchers, producers or harvesters of aquatic products, agricultural cooperatives, and farm-related businesses.
+As of January 1, 2017, the System had 4 banks and 73 associations.
+Each association has its own chartered territory and is affiliated with one of the four banks.
+See table 2 for the combined financial statistics for the banks and associations.

 Each association receives wholesale funding from its affiliated bank and lends directly to its owner-borrowers, providing a consistent and reliable source of agricultural and rural credit throughout the United States, including the Commonwealth of Puerto Rico.
-One of the System banks (CoBank, ACB) also has nationwide authority to make retail loans to cooperatives and other eligible entities.
+One of the System banks (CoBank) also has nationwide authority to make retail loans to cooperatives and other eligible entities.

 The banks obtain funds for their operations primarily through the sale of consolidated Systemwide debt securities.
 The banks own and use the Federal Farm Credit Banks Funding Corporation to issue Systemwide debt securities in the capital markets.
-As the fiscal agent for the banks, the Funding Corporation partners with a select group of dealers to market and distribute the securities to investors throughout the world to finance the System's operations.
+As the fiscal agent for the banks, the Funding Corporation partners with a select group of dealers to market and distribute the securities to investors throughout the world.

-Table 2

-Combined Farm Credit System Statistics
+Table 2 Combined Farm Credit System Statistics

-(Dollars in Billions)
+(Dollars in Billions) 2016 2015 2014

-2015 2014 2013

-Insured Debt Outstanding 1 \$243.8 \$225.7 \$207.5
+Insured Debt Outstanding \$258.4 \$243.8 \$225.7

 Production agriculture:

-Real estate mortgage loans 107.8 100.8 95.2
+Real estate mortgage loans 114.5 107.8 100.8

-Production and intermediate-term loans 49.2 46.3 44.3
+Production and intermediate-term loans 50.3 49.2 46.3

-Agribusiness loans 2 36.6 32.9 27.1
+Agribusiness loans 39.6 36.6 32.9

-Communication loans 6.2 5.0 4.2
+Communication loans 6.0 6.2 5.0

-Energy, water, and waste disposal loans 19.6 16.5 15.6
+Energy, water, and waste disposal loans 21.4 19.6 16.5

-Rural residential real estate loans 7.1 6.8 6.5
+Rural residential real estate loans 7.2 7.1 6.8

-Agricultural export loans 5.1 4.8 4.7
+Agricultural export loans 5.5 5.1 4.8

-Lease receivables 3.4 3.0 2.7
+Lease receivables 3.5 3.4 3.0

-Loans to other financial institutions 0.9 0.9 0.7
+Loans to other financing institutions 0.8 0.9 0.9

-Cash and investments 59.4 57.8 51.9
+Cash and investments 62.6 59.4 57.8

-Net income 4.7 4.7 4.6
+Net income 4.8 4.7 4.7

-Nonperforming loans as a percentage of total loans 0.7% 0.8% 1.0%
+Nonperforming loans as a percentage of total loans 0.8% 0.7% 0.8%

-1. Insured debt outstanding is based on System institution Call Report information and reflects the book value of insured debt outstanding plus accrued interest as of December 31, 2015, 2014, and 2013.
+1. Insured debt outstanding is based on System institution Call Report information and reflects the book value of insured debt outstanding plus accrued interest as of December 31, 2016, 2015, and 2014.
 (Book value excludes fair-value adjustments.)

-2. As of December 31, 2015, agribusiness loans consisted of loans to cooperatives of \$13.11 billion, processing and marketing loans of \$19.95 billion, and farm-related business loans of \$3.53 billion.
+2. As of December 31, 2016, agribusiness loans consisted of loans to cooperatives of \$15.30 billion, processing and marketing loans of \$21.17 billion, and farm-related business loans of \$3.16 billion.